-I got to interview one of my all-time heroes, Rich Schefren.
+Recently I got to interview one of my all-time business mentors, Rich Schefren.
 I’ve been working through Rich’s coaching program since 2006 and ironically we had this podcast interview fixed up for months.
 Then I ended up, by sheer fluke, going to Florida to work with him just the weekend before this podcast interview happened.
 In this one, we throw away the agenda, and I just let Rich tell his story and share his wisdom.
 I really hope you enjoy it as much as I did.

 Nicola: Today I’m delighted to welcome a man who has made the biggest difference to not only my business life, but now the rest of my life, too, thanks to his groundbreaking transformation weekend I attended in Delray Beach, Florida.
 Rich Schefren has completely changed the way I think about everything.

 He is an author, entrepreneur, internationally known business consultant, who’s helped thousands of people build the online business of their dreams, including many household names online.
 A lifelong entrepreneur himself, Rich built his first $7 million business by the age of 23, and he first retired by the age of 25.

 Bored only six months later, he got interested in hypnosis and decided to turn that interest into a business.
 Realizing his love was the startup stages of growth, Rich left the Hypnosis Center when it had grown to 13.5 million annually, and pursued his next passion, the Internet.
 Since then his Internet strategies have been taught to and used by Google, Microsoft, Yahoo, Agora Publishing, Motley